Mel and Kim: History

 Mel & Kim were born to English and Jamaican parents.
 In 1985, Mel recorded two demos solo, under Alan Whitehead's management.
 Soon after, her sister Kim joined her and they performed as a duo, recording some demos.
 The demos got them signed with Supreme Records, and Nick East – president of Supreme – put them in touch with producers Stock Aitken Waterman.
 They were managed at the time by Alan Whitehead, but as soon as their first single charted he was sacked.
+They were styled by the late Isabella Blow.

 "I remember we were shocked that these were the guys who produced the Princess track "Say I'm Your Number One" because we were expecting someone like Quincy Jones," Kim said of her first meeting with the production team.
 "We were convinced that they had some young groovy guy who was doing all the work, and they were just fronting it."

 A sedate soul-pop track "System" was intended as their first single, but their producers were unhappy with it, and it became the "B-side" of their first release "Showing Out (Get Fresh at the Weekend)".
 After getting to know the girls, producer Pete Waterman became convinced the act's music should reflect their feisty and streetwise personalities, with the then-emerging Chicago House sound chosen as a perfect vehicle.

 "We got a call from Nick East, saying they had decided to scrap 'System' and we were devastated," Kim said.
 "We thought we had done something wrong, but he explained that after hanging with us in the pub, Pete went back to the studio the next day and said, we need something completely tough; we need something with an attitude."

 The reorientation worked; "Showing Out" reached number three on the British charts in 1986.
 It was a minor hit in America peaking at No. 78, but did peak at No. 1 on the Dance Chart there.
 Their next single "Respectable" reached number one in Britain, and sold in excess of 800,000 copies there.
 "The follow up was genius," recalled Kim "It started to go global; 'Respectable' just took it to another level."
 The sisters became well-known celebrities in Europe, particularly in Britain, and were known for their visual style which combined urban street wear with high fashion (prior to their music career Mel had worked as a glamour model).
 Their third single "F.L.M." reached number seven in the UK, while their final single "That's the Way It Is" reached number ten, giving them an unbroken run of top ten hits in the UK.
 In February 1988, they were nominated for Best British Breakthrough Act at the Brit Awards, losing out to Wet Wet Wet.